Saitama International Bonsai Academy

 Bonsai Theory –

-“What is bonsai, how to appreciate it and history of Bonsai Village
+- “What is bonsai, how to appreciate it?
+The history of the Omiya Bonsai Village.

-(Instructor: A curator at the Omiya Bonsai Art Museum) – approx. 30 min.
+(Instructor: Omiya Bonsai Art Museum Curator) – approx. 30 min.

-(Please Refer to the list of the bonsai gardens and select one.) – duration varies with each class.
+(Instructor: Please refer to the list of the classes below and select one.) – duration varies with each class.

 How to Apply: